yarhm0962/dump-bot/README.md

 - **Lua Deobfuscation** – Fetch code from a link, attachment, or reply and run multi‑layer deobfuscation (Prometheus, WeAreDevs, enhanced fallback).
 Displays preview and optionally sends file.
 - **Lua Obfuscation** – Obfuscate Lua source code with a stable Prometheus-style single-base64 chunk.
 - **Ticket System** – Persistent ticket panels with custom roles, claim functionality, and closing.
-- **Verification System** – Restrict server access until users verify via a button; automatically sets up permissions and a "Not Verified" role.
+- **Verification System** – Restrict server access until users verify via a button.
+Optionally set a **countdown deadline** – after the deadline, all unverified members automatically receive the **Not Verified** role.
+The embed shows a Discord timestamp countdown.
 - **Active Checker** – Periodically ping @everyone in a specified channel to check user activity.
 - **Auto-Delete Messages** – Instantly delete all messages in chosen channels.
 - **Bypass Utility** – Extract keys from obfuscated URLs (Delta‑style).